Skrylar/ImpromptuModular/README.md

 ![IM](res/img/BigButtonSeq2.jpg)

 A 6-channel 128-step gate and CV sequencer based [BigButtonSeq](#big-button-seq).
-Familiarity with that sequencer is recommended since only the differences with that sequencer are discussed here.
-With its long sequence lengths and CV capabilities, the sequencer can be used as a CV recorder by setting the FILL CV input to a constant voltage greater then 1V and activating the MEM button, thereby sampling the CV IN port at every clock edge and committing its voltage to memory.
+Familiarity with that sequencer is recommended since only the differences are discussed here.
+With its long sequence lengths and CV capabilities, the sequencer can be used as a CV recorder by setting the FILL CV input to a constant voltage greater than 1V and activating the MEM button, thereby sampling the CV IN port at every clock edge and committing its voltage to memory.

-**BIG BUTTON**: as well as turing on the gate of the current step, the CV IN port is also read and stored as the CV value of the given step.
+**BIG BUTTON**: as well as turning on the gate of the current step, the CV IN port is also read and stored as the CV value of the given step.

 **GATE**: the clock signal's pulse is used as the gate out pulse, contrary to BigButtonSeq that emits 1 millisecond triggers.

-**CLEAR**: trigger-type button that turns of all gates and reinitialised all CVs to C4 for the current channel, contrary to BigButtonSeq where CLEAR is a state-type button.
+**CLEAR**: trigger-type button that turns of all gates and reinitialized all CVs to C4 for the current channel, contrary to BigButtonSeq where CLEAR is a state-type button.

 **S&H**: sample and hold the CV outputs using the gate outputs as the triggers for the sampling.